4 Motivation

 1. Explanation and Understanding:

-Unpacking how and why certain factors (e.g., physical activity) impact outcomes (e.g., diabetes risk) through intermediary variables (e.g., weight loss).
+Unpacking how and why certain factors (e.g., physical activity) impact outcomes (e.g., diabetes risk) through intermediate variables (e.g., weight loss).

 Example: Does body mass index mediate the relationship between diet and type 2 diabetes in mid-life?